Here are a few thoughts on what are commonly referred to as The Four Noble Truths.

-Like many early Greek philosophers, Gotama Buddha often makes an analogy between his role as a teacher and guide, and the work of a physician or doctor.
+Here is a typical example of the way they are often presented in introductions to Buddhism: ‘This is the noble truth of suffering…; This is the noble truth of the origin of suffering…; This is the noble truth of the cessation of suffering…; This is the noble truth of the way leading to the cessation of suffering…’ (see Gethin 1998: 59) Indeed, Gotama Buddha, like many early Greek philosophers, often makes an analogy between his role as a teacher and guide, and the work of a physician or doctor.
 He provides a list of symptoms, a diagnosis as to illness and its causes, and a prescription as to what can be done to alleviate the condition and restore the patient’s wellbeing.
-Traditionally these are known as the Four Noble Truths.
+They are traditionally represented in this way:

-- and the causes of suffering and dissatisfaction: craving/desire/attachment – three kinds of desire: desire or attachment to sensory pleasures (kama tanha), desire to become – attachment to states of being (bhava tanha), and desire to get rid of (vibhava tanha);
+- He goes on to identify what he sees as the causes of suffering and dissatisfaction namely: craving, desire and attachment (tanha) – of which there are three kinds: desire or attachment to sensory pleasures (kama tanha); desire to become – attachment to states of being (bhava tanha); and desire to get rid of (vibhava tanha).

-- he informs everyone that there is a remedy or method for alleviating suffering and dissatisfaction – by clearly investigating the causes and letting go of incorrect beliefs and views (delusions – avidya) about the nature of existence;
+- He then informs everyone that there is a remedy or method for alleviating suffering and dissatisfaction, that is: by clearly investigating the causes of suffering and letting go of incorrect beliefs and views (delusions – avidya) about the nature of existence.

-- he provides a prescription or method for alleviating suffering: the Noble Eightfold Path – including mindful meditation.
+- Finally, he provides a prescription or method for alleviating suffering: the Noble Eightfold Path (another favourite Buddhist list) – including mindful meditation.

-In his book, After Buddhism, Batchelor suggests the following formulation of four tasks:
+In his book, After Buddhism, Batchelor suggests the following formulation of four tasks or, as he puts it, a Fourfold Task:

 Recognise and accept how things are [Dharma = anicca, anatta, dukkha];